 Description: The roof over the overall facility is a combination of fully adhered EPDM membrane roof system, ballasted EPDM roof system, and 3-tab fiberglass shingle system, was installed in 1991, and is in poor condition.
-Signs of past leaking were observed during the physical assessment.
-Access to the roof was gained by access hatch that is in fair condition.
+Signs of past leaking were observed during the physical assessment, especially in the over the office where water is coming through.
+Access to the roof was gained by access hatch that is in good condition.
 Fall safety protection cages are not required, and are not provided.
-There were observations of standing water on the roof where the membrane was loose on the back of the parapet wall and caused ripples that restricted water flow.
+There were no observations of standing water on the roof.
 Metal cap flashings and copings are in poor condition.
+EPDM flashing require replacement.
+Areas at the shingled roof that were recently replaced need to be replaced again.
 Roof storm drainage is addressed through a system of gutters and downspouts and roof drains which are properly located, and in fair condition.
 The roof is equipped with overflow roof drains in areas associated with the sloped roofs in sufficient quantity and in fair condition.
 Overflow drains are not provided in flat areas of the roof and should be provided in conjunction with recommended roof replacement.
 Problems requiring attention were encountered at several roof penetrations where membrane flashings had separated from the membrane roofing.
+Shingles are missing and plywood sheathing is exposed in an area at the southwest corner.
 There are not any covered walkways attached to this structure.
-The facility includes a skylight system throughout the roof that is in poor condition that needs to be resealed immediately and eventually replaced.
+The facility includes a skylight system throughout the roof that is in poor condition and needs resealed immediately and eventually replaced.

-Recommendations: The roof over the overall facility requires replacement to meet Ohio School Design Manual guidelines due to condition, age, and projected lifecycles of systems.
+ions: The roof over the overall facility requires replacement to meet Ohio School Design Manual guidelines due to condition, age, and projected lifecycles of systems.
 The flashing and coping on the overall facility require replacement due to condition.
-Overflow drains should be added to the flat areas of the roof in conjunction with the recommended roof replacement.
+The skylights are addressed in Item F. Replace exposed plywood deck at southwest corner where shingles are missing.

-Item Cost Unit Whole Building Original Construction (1991) Sum Comments 60,089 ft Asphalt Shingle: \$3.00 sq.ft.
-(Qty) 45,748 Required \$137,244.00 Membrane (all types): \$8.70 sq.ft.
+Item Cost Unit Whole Building Original Construction (1991) Sum Comments 60,089 ft 2 Asphalt Shingle: \$3.00 sq.ft.
+(Qty) 45,748 Required \$137,244.00 Deck Replacement: \$5.25 sq.ft.
+(Qty) 50 Required \$262.50 (wood or metal, including insulation) Membrane (all types): \$8.70 sq.ft.
 (Qty) 12,541 Required \$109,106.70 (unless under 10,000 sq.ft.)
-Repair/replace cap flashing and coping: \$18.40 ln.ft.
-2,800 Required \$51,520.00 Overflow Roof Drains and Piping: \$2,500.00 each 12 Required \$30,000.00 Sum: \$327 870 70 \$327 870 70
+Repair/replace cap flashing and coping \$18.40 In.ft.
+2,800 Required \$51,520.00 Sum: \$298,133.20 \$298,133.20